-In 2012, an attorney and powerlifter added his voice-over commentary to videos of incompetent exercise and nutrition gurus to vent his frustration with the fitness industry.
-This series, which he posted on YouTube as "Infinite Elgintensity™" and called "Exercises in Futility," gained recognition in 2013 when respected strength coaches and YouTube content creators shared it on social media.
+In 2012, I added voice-over commentary to videos of incompetent exercise and nutrition gurus to vent my frustration with the fitness industry.
+This series, which I posted on YouTube as "Infinite Elgintensity™" and called "Exercises in Futility," gained recognition in 2013 when strength coaches and fitness YouTubers shared it on social media.

-In the first quarter of 2014, the Infinite Elgintensity™ channel gained over 30,000 subscribers before it shut down due to copyright claims by CrossFit, Elgintensity's most popular target.
-The channel shutdown prompted a response from Strength Camp, one of the largest fitness channels on YouTube, and made the front page of Reddit, Dailydot, and Outside.
+My channel gained over 30,000 subscribers in 2014 before it shut down due to copyright claims by CrossFit, my most popular target.
+The shutdown prompted a response from Strength Camp, one of the largest fitness channels on YouTube, and made the front page of Reddit, Dailydot, and Outside.

 Was it something I said?

-Elgintensity immediately created a new channel that, thanks to the publicity surrounding the previous channel's shutdown, gained tens of thousands of subscribers in about a month.
-To avoid further copyright issues, Elgintensity moved "Exercises in Futility" to a Dailymotion channel (mirrored on his blog).
-Months later, "Deadlifts from the Washed Up Loser Olympics," an episode of "Exercises in Futility" dedicated to the 2014 Reebok CrossFit Games, went viral and is his most-viewed video to date.
+I immediately created a new channel that gained tens of thousands of subscribers in about a month due to the publicity surrounding the previous channel's shutdown.
+To avoid further copyright issues, I moved "Exercises in Futility" to Dailymotion.
+Months later, "Deadlifts from the Washed Up Loser Olympics," an episode of "Exercises in Futility" dedicated to the 2014 Reebok CrossFit Games, went viral and is my most-viewed video to date.

 Revenge is a dish best served cold.

-Running a trolling channel has, naturally, caused adversity for Elgintensity.
-He couldn't have prevailed over it without the fans who continuously support him, the detractors who unwittingly promote him, and the morons who repeatedly inspire him.
+Running a trolling channel has, naturally, caused adversity for me.
+I couldn't have prevailed over it without the fans who continuously support me, the detractors who unwittingly promote me, and the morons who repeatedly inspire me.

 Resistance is an exercise in futility.